Should you charge sales tax on your SaaS product?

 Utah Yes Utah State Tax Commission

-Vermont No Vermont Department of Taxes
+Vermont Yes (as of July 1, 2024) Vermont Department of Taxes

 Virginia No Rulings of the Virginia Tax Commissioner